8 Plumbing Tips for New Homeowners

 7. Avoid Clogged Drains from Day One

-Anything that flows down the drain apart from water can cause a clog.
-Use your drains running smoothly with these preventive tips:
+Whatever flows down the drain apart from water can cause a clog.
+Keep your drains flowing smoothly with these preventive tips:

 - Do not flush anything down the toilet aside from human waste and a small amount of toilet paper

-- Pour a large pot of near-boiling water in every drain each month
+- Pour a large pot of near-boiling water down every drain monthly

 8. Keep a Plumber on Speed Dial

-While our plumbing tips for new homeowners should keep many problems under control, it’s always smart to know a reliable plumber in town.
-For reliable, affordable work, there’s no better place to turn than Service Experts Heating & Air Conditioning.
+While these plumbing tips for new homeowners should keep many problems under control, it’s still sensible to know a reliable plumber in the area.
+For dependable, affordable work, there’s no better place to turn than Winnipeg Supply Service Experts.

-We have Experts across North America to serve customers from coast to coast.
-When you choose our insured plumbers for the job, you can rest easy that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
-Get in touch with us to request plumbing services with us today.
+We have locations across North America to serve customers from coast to coast.
+When you contact our insured plumbers for the job, you can rest easy that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
+Contact your local Winnipeg Supply Service Experts office to arrange plumbing services with us today.